rokgm/Chess-App/README.md

 * Compiler:
     - **MSVC** (Microsoft Visual Studio 2022 (MSVC 14.38.33130)),
     - **g++** with C++ 17  support (gcc 11.4.0).
-- SFML, spdlog and SFML's Linux dependencies are automatically installed with this CMake configuration.
-    - SFML Dependencies: If there is a problem with `ft2build.h`, add directories `/usr/include/freetype` or `/usr/include/freetype2` to $PATH.

 ## Build
 ### On windows set up MSVC environment: